mlavik1/UnityVolumeRendering/README.md

 ![alt tag](https://github.com/mlavik1/UnityVolumeRendering/blob/master/Screenshots/front.jpg)

 # Requirements:
-- Unity 2018 1.5 (should also work with other versions, but I haven't tested)
+- Unity 2018 1.5 or newer (should also work with some older versions, but I haven't tested)

 # How to use sample scene
 - Open "TestScene.unity"